Skip to content

 141. Supports the inclusion of women across palm oil operations, including addressing barriers faced?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company supports the inclusion of women across palm oil operations by setting up dedicated Gender Committees at each estate and engaging external parties such as provincial Women's Empowerment Offices to conduct workshops and share knowledge with these Committees.
+The company's reporting is limited and states conducting workshops and knowledge-sharing sessions with external parties, including provincial Women's Empowerment Offices to support women's employment.

 • Y